 While some businesses have been crushed by the new challenges, others have managed to thrive.
 Let’s take a look at the latter and break down how they’ve done it.

 Threat Vulnerabilities Are On the Rise - Fast

 With non-essential travel almost at a standstill and public gatherings eliminated all but entirely, society has gone digital en masse.
 Workers and students alike find themselves spending more time in front of the computer than ever before, doing their best to maintain some semblance of normalcy in a world gone haywire, through a host of online collaboration tools.

 And when we’re done working or studying, we stay online to play, shop, read, stream, and chat.
 The resulting stress placed on cybersecurity systems has applied a multiplying effect to threat vectors:

 While remote work has been on the rise for more than a decade, COVID-inspired rules kicked it into high gear like nothing we’ve seen before.
 Overnight, companies were forbidden to let employees come into the office, which left a workforce suddenly relocated with little training in how to secure the company data they would be working with or protect their own personal information from theft.

-Having the knowledge to install or access a virtual private network (VPN) and create strong passwords for every software, app, or network accessed takes on more critical importance than ever.
+Having the knowledge to install or access a virtual private network (VPN) and create strong passwords for every software, app, or network accessed takes or to encrypt the users' drives on more critical importance than ever.
 The problem is that CISOs everywhere are finding out whether the team paid attention to all that harping on security protocols.